 Yormark, it should be noted, was eager to proceed with the long-anticipated, nationally-televised home debut of the Brooklyn Nets Nov.
 1, 2012, against the New York Knicks, despite the devastation to the city and transit system wrought by Superstorm Sandy.

 "We also feel today this can be in many respects a rallying cry for New York," Yormark claimed.
 "We have to move on."
-ESPN scribe Ian O'Connor deemed the plan to hold the game "heartless" and "clueless."
+ESPN scribe Ian O'Connor deemed the plan to hold the contest "heartless" and "clueless."
 Facing reality, Mayor Mike Bloomberg finally nixed the game.

-According to an interview in the Jewish Voice, "Ratner is a staunch Democrat and liberal and cannot
+According to an interview in the Jewish Voice, "Ratner is a staunch Democrat and liberal and cannot imagine people, especially Jews, who are not."

 For Ratner, however, business considerations have always trumped ideology.
 In November 2010, Ratner wrote a check for $7500 to the New York State Senate Republican Campaign Committee, ensuring smooth relations with the party that controls the legislature's second chamber.